TIian610/elk-monitoring/README.md

 # ELK Monitorig

 This is a project to learn how to monitor applications with ELK.
-This is not for production, it is to test the integration.
+This is not for production, it's just to test the integration.

 ### Links